George Williams College (Chicago): History

-By late 1965, the college had moved to Downers Grove, Illinois, but the stark racial divide between the mostly-black student body and the mostly-white residents of Downers Grove caused racial issues to flare up numerous times.
+In 1965, the college moved from Hyde Park to a more suburban location in Downers Grove, Illinois, where the mostly-white residents of Downers Grove exhibited hostility towards the integrated student body, which was approximately one-fifth Black.
 By the 1980s, the school was struggling.
 In 1986, the college library was acquired by The Master's University in Santa Clarita, California, and in 1989, the abandoned Hyde Park campus was demolished to make room for new development opportunities.

-The college was absorbed by Aurora University in 2000.
-The original Geneva Lake camp location now houses a campus of the college, which is named "George Williams College".
+The college affiliated with Aurora University in 1992 and officially merged with the university in 2000.
+The original Geneva Lake camp location then housed a campus of the college, which was named "George Williams College".

+Aurora University announced in November 2022 that all instruction on the campus would cease in December 2023, but that the campus would continue to operate as a conference center.
+The campus was listed for sale in June 2023 with the aim of finding a nonprofit buyer.
+Chicago businessman Liam Krehbiel submitted a bid for the former campus in January 2024.
+Krehbiel plans to redevelop the campus into a retreat center, performing arts center, resort, and nature preserve.

 Present

-The GWC campus now consists of 137 acres.
+The GWC campus consists of 137 acres.
 The campus hosts a conference center and the Music by the Lake summer concert series at Ferro Pavilion.
-GWC focuses on service-related undergraduate degree programs, including business management, environmental studies and sustainability, nursing, psychology, and social work.
+GWC focused on service-related undergraduate degree programs, including business management, environmental studies and sustainability, nursing, psychology, and social work.

+The University of Minnesota and Aurora University hold archives of George Williams College historical material.